Pioneer of the Open Source Model

 1994: First Red Hat Linux release

-- Released in October & appropriately named as Halloween
+- Released in October & code-named Halloween

 -